The Essential Charles Dickens School Resource

 - Oliver Twist

 But this book doesn’t just aim to introduce classic literature to children; it also provides a wide range of truly contemporary tools with which they can respond creatively, including: drama and film, blogs, web 2.0 technologies, multimodality and animation and graphic novels.

-The book is also accompanied by a CD which contains chapter outlines, extended text extracts, and practical resource sheets, including PowerPoint presentations, book review templates and flash cards, as well as a set of 8 week lesson plans for each novel.
+The book is also accompanied by downloadable resources which contain chapter outlines, extended text extracts, and practical resource sheets, including PowerPoint presentations, book review templates and flash cards, as well as a set of 8 week lesson plans for each novel.

 The Essential Charles Dickens School Resource provides essential classroom learning material for teachers and literacy co-ordinators teaching Key Stages 1 -3, as well as CPD students and those studying on PGCE English/Drama courses.

 Chapter One: Contemporary Approaches; Chapter Two: A Christmas Carol; Chapter Three: Bleak HouseChapter Four: David Copperfield; Chapter Five: Great Expectations; Chapter Six: Hard Times; Chapter Seven: Oliver Twist; Glossary; Bibliography; Index; plus CD